Download Itinerary

 Today we travel by road northward to Obidos, a medieval symbol of narrow streets surrounded by walls.
 Obidos is known for its typical white houses with blue trim, flowered windows, narrow streets and steps paved with beautiful stone.
 On arrival in Obidos we embark on a walking tour, passing through the 18th century entry arch covered in glazed tiles (azulejos).
 Small bright white houses lining narrow cobblestone streets, flower pots on window-sills, Gothic and Renaissance churches -- especially the beautiful Church of Santa Maria -- reminds of the importance of Obidos's past.

 We continue to Nazare, the most famous fishing town in Portugal.
-Among the brightly coloured rowing-boats moored on the beach bathed by the Atlantic Ocean, one may watch the fisherfolk bring in the nets.
+En route we can detour to Batalha for a photo stop at its famous monastery before enjoying the brightly coloured rowing-boats moored on the beach bathed by the Atlantic Ocean.
 A superb view is enjoyed from the "Sitio" for where you may observe women still wearing the traditional seven-skirted costumes near the Nossa Virgem de Nazare Basilica, an important pilgrimage centre.

 Our final stop is nearby Fatima, the well-known Roman Catholic Marian shrine.
 We visit the Basilica and the Chapel of Apparitions that marks the spot where the three shepherd children had visions in 1917.
 We continue to Leiria, a charming town with small homes over archways and behind graceful arcades.